-6 weeks - 15 hours of laboratory per week 8 weeks - 11 hours of laboratory per week Additional Details Subject/Course Level: Computer Science/Undergraduate Grading/Final exam status: Letter grade.
+The Structure and Interpretation of Computer Programs: Read More [+] Rules & Requirements Prerequisites: MATH 1A (may be taken concurrently); programming experience equivalent to that gained from a score of 3 or above on the Advanced Placement Computer Science A exam Credit Restrictions: Students will receive no credit for Computer Science 61A after completing Computer Science 47A or Computer Science 61AS.
+A deficient grade in Computer Science 61AS may be removed by taking Computer Science 61A.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture, 1.5 hours of discussion, and 1.5 hours of laboratory per week Summer: 8 weeks - 6 hours of lecture, 3 hours of discussion, and 3 hours of laboratory per week Additional Details Subject/Course Level: Computer Science/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructors: Garcia, Harvey, Hilfinger The Structure and Interpretation of Computer Programs (Self-Paced): Read Less [-] COMPSCI 61B Data Structures 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Spring 2018, Fall 2017, Spring 2017 Fundamental dynamic data structures, including linear lists, queues, trees, and other linked structures; arrays strings, and hash tables.
+Instructors: Garcia, Hilfinger The Structure and Interpretation of Computer Programs: Read Less [-] COMPSCI 61B Data Structures 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Spring 2020, Fall 2019, Spring 2019 Fundamental dynamic data structures, including linear lists, queues, trees, and other linked structures; arrays strings, and hash tables.
 Storage management.
 Elementary principles of software engineering.
 Abstract data types.
 Algorithms for sorting and searching.
 Introduction to the Java programming language.